 However, signing a credit agreement is also a big responsibility – one that covers thousands of dollars and lasts several years.
 It is often the most important decision that business owners can make.

-The business attorneys at the Katz Law Group have more than 35 years of experience representing business owners in Worcester, Framingham, Marlborough, and the rest of Massachusetts.
+The business attorneys at the Katz Law Group have nearly 40 years of experience representing business owners in Worcester, Framingham, Marlborough, and the rest of Massachusetts.
 Contact them online or call them at (508) 480-8202 for the help and guidance you need.